How to Start Homeschooling in Nebraska

 Determine what subjects you must teach in order to comply with the homeschool laws and what subjects you want to teach.
 Do your plans include the spiritual, academic, physical, and social development of your child?
 (See Luke 2:52).
-Remember — You don't have to do everything the veteran homeschooler is doing or have your child involved in all the activities.
-Determine what funds you have available for curriculum/materials.
+Remember — You don’t have to do everything the veteran homeschooler is doing or have your child involved in all the activities.
+Determine what funds you have available for curriculum and materials.
 You can add or expand your resources as you gain experience.

 Adjust your curriculum, etc., to the learning style of each child.
 If your child has been in government schools, you may have to adjust the grade level of the curriculum and/or cover a subject matter that was not covered in the government school.
 You may want to use a lower grade level of curriculum until the child is at the grade level of the homeschool curriculum or review phonics, fractions, parts of speech, etc.

 5. Join the Nebraska Christian Home Educators Association.

 NCHEA membership is $24 annually.
 Membership benefits include:

 - A $20 discount on HSLDA’s annual membership fee

 - Legislative updates and legislative action alerts